 Financial matters are also handled here—you can view your fees as well as apply for financial aid like bursaries.
 But wait, there’s more!
 Dal Online is also where you can opt in or out of the DSU Health Plan, and where you can find your employee information if you get a part-time job on campus.
 Need proof of enrolment?
 Want to see your student aid history?
 Need to access the academic timetable?
 You guessed it, it’s all on Dal Online.

 Brightspace (dal.brightspace.com) is the platform you’ll probably use most as a student.
 Every course you enroll in has its own Brightspace module where all of its information resides.
 Here, your professors will upload files like the syllabus, readings, assignment instructions, slides, recorded lectures, and additional resources.
 They can also make announcements, like informing the class about a moved deadline.

-Since the onset of COVID-19, Teams has become a more important platform in Dal’s online toolbox.
-You get it with your Outlook 365 package and can access it through myDal or download the desktop and mobile apps.
+You get Teams with your Outlook 365 package and can access it through myDal or download the desktop and mobile apps.
 Different “teams” can be created to house different groups, like a course or workplace.
 Files that are uploaded in team chats are saved so that you can access them later.
 Within those teams are different channels, which act as a shared workspace to collaborate on different topics.
 So for example, you may have a team for ENGL 1000, and that team has one channel for classroom video conferencing and another for discussions.

 Speaking of video conferencing, one of the highlights of Teams is how easy it is to hold video meetings.
 There are up to 250 participants allowed, no time limits, and the meetings are recordable.
 As a participant, you have the option of different video backgrounds if your environment is distracting.
 Plus, you can share your screen or a specific file, so you can still present things to the class.